 In February of 2011, Judge Burke was named by Governor Robert Bentley to the Alabama Court of Criminal Appeals, filling the office left vacant by the election of Judge Kelli Wise to the Alabama Supreme Court.
 He was elected to a six-year term in 2012 without opposition.

 Judge Burke has been active over the past many years in several charitable and community organizations, leading the Marshall County United Way fund drive and serving as President of the Arab Chamber of Commerce.
 He is a Republican, a Rotarian, and an alumnus of Leadership Alabama.
-Judge Burke also serves in the Judge Advocate General (JAG) Corps of the Alabama Army National Guard, and is assigned to the 142nd Battlefield Surveillance Brigade.
+Judge Burke is currently serving as the President of the Alabama Appellate Judges Association.
+He also serves as an officer in the Judge Advocate General's (JAG) Corps of the Alabama Army National Guard, and is assigned to the 122nd Troop Support Command in Selma, Alabama.

 Judge Burke is married to the former Natalie Jones of Jasper, Alabama.
-They have two children, Camilla Jane (age 7) and Claud Liles II (age 5).
+They have two children, Camilla Jane and Claud Liles II.
 The Burkes are active members of the First United Methodist Church of Arab, where Judge Burke serves as the Assistant Organist.